-3.1 The Integers mod n and Symmetries
+3.1 Integer Equivalence Classes and Symmetries

 Let us now investigate some mathematical structures that can be viewed as sets with single operations.

 The Integers mod n

 The integers mod n have become indispensable in the theory and applications of algebra.
 In mathematics they are used in cryptography, coding theory, and the detection of errors in identification codes.